 Taiwan Semiconductor Manufacturing Co.
-(TSMC) said its fourth quarter net profit increased by 31.6 percent year-over-year, with demand for its chips higher than originally projected.
+(TSMC) reported that its first quarter net profit was up 18 percent year-over-year, as its revenue for the period exceeded its projections.

-India's Tata Consultancy Services reported strong first quarter revenue and profit growth in the fourth quarter, indicating that the offshoring market is recovering.
+India's Tata Consultancy Services reported strong first quarter revenue and profit growth, despite indications that the outsourcing market is still uncertain.

 Most Popular Reviews

 - 1 Motorola Moto X (2nd Gen) review: Raising the bar